 Correct treatment for acute pyelonephritis

 In fifty percent of cases, acute pyelonephritis occurs due to the penetration of E. coli into the kidney tissue.
 There are three ways of penetration of microorganisms into the urinary system: ascending, hematogenous and contact.
-The most common among them is considered to be ascending, due to the structural features of the female urethra, pathogenic bacteria easily penetrate the bladder, especially during intercourse, so women who are sexually active are susceptible to the disease much more often than others.
+The most common among them is considered to be ascending, due to the structural features of the female urethra, pathogenic bacteria easily penetrate the bladder, especially during sexual intercourse, so women who are sexually active are susceptible to the disease much more often than others.
 As for men, their risk of developing acute pyelonephritis is much lower, due to the structural features of the urinary system.

 The course of the disease and the risk of complications are usually determined by the primary and secondary nature of the infection.
-Uncomplicated acute pyelonephritis responds well to therapy and does not affect kidney tissue, as for secondary infection, severe kidney damage and paranephritis are quite likely.
+Uncomplicated acute pyelonephritis responds well to therapy and does not affect kidney tissue; as for secondary infection, severe kidney damage and paranephritis are quite likely.
 In diagnosing such a disease, the dynamics of the development of symptoms and their nature of occurrence play a very important role.

 • Excessive sweating;